austinschrader/friday-tdd-project/README.md

 ## Description

-This project was created by Austin Schrader for the Friday project where we are using Test Driven Development.
-It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, and Prettier.
+This project was created by Austin Schrader for the Friday project where we are using Test Driven Development and the Jest testing framework.
+It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, Prettier, and Jest.

 ## Setup